gajajarosz/hidden-structure/README.txt

 DISTRIBUTION FILE
 - should be in the same format as provided TS1_Dist.txt

+ITERATIONS
+ - this is the number of passes through the data
+ - For GLA, reasonable values are around 100-1000 (higher for complex data)
+ - The batch EDL learner sees every data point at each iteration, so a reasonable number of iterations is around 100
+ - The online EDL learner sees only 1 data point at each iteration, so a comparable number of iterations is 100*the number of data points

 \\TODO: add printing options for every iteration versus final eval
 \\TODO: 3 parameters: how often to do mini-eval; what is printed at each mini-eval; and what is printed at final eval
 \\TODO: Add a parameter controlling how many samples are taken at each intermediate round